AntonyGarand/DailyProgrammer/README.md

 # Typical folder format:
 [yyyy-mm-dd] Challenge #000 [Easy] Name of the challenge
-* +challenge.txt    #Challenge Description
+* challenge.txt    #Challenge Description
-* +readme.md        #Same as challenge.txt, formatted for github
+* readme.md        #Same as challenge.txt, formatted for github
-* +Solution.py      #Solution to the challenge.
+* Solution.py      #Solution to the challenge.
 Not always Python.

 # License